agathamattos/agathamattos.github.io/_pages/about.md

 layout: about
 title: about
 permalink: /
-subtitle: Data Scientist at AXA, Ireland.
+subtitle: Data Scientist at AXA, Dublin, Ireland.

 # profile:
 #   align: right